Oculus Rift: SDK

-Content for the Rift is developed using the Oculus PC SDK, a free proprietary SDK available for Microsoft Windows (OSX and Linux support is planned for the future).
+Software for the Rift is developed using the Oculus PC SDK, a free proprietary SDK available for Microsoft Windows (OSX and Linux support is planned for the future).
 This is a feature complete SDK which handles for the developer the various aspects of making virtual reality content, such as the optical distortion and advanced rendering techniques.

 The Oculus SDK is directly integrated with the popular game engines Unity 5, Unreal Engine 4, and Cryengine.
 This allows for developers already familiar with these engines to create VR content with little to no VR-specific code.

-The Rift is an open platform, and thus developers do not need any approval or verification to develop, distribute, or sell content for it, and do not have to pay any licensing fees.
+Developers do not need any approval or verification from Oculus to develop, distribute, or sell software for the Rift, and do not have to pay any licensing fees.
 The SDK, however, cannot be modified or reused for other purposes or hardware without permission.

 Content developed for the Development Kit 2 using SDK version 0.8 or above are compatible with the Rift; however, content developed for the Development Kit 1 or with older versions of the SDK will have to be recompiled using the latest SDK version to be compatible.

 On December 21, 2015, Oculus announced the release of their finalized Rift 1.0 SDK, combined with the start of shipping their final version of the Oculus Rift VR headset to developers.

 At Oculus's 3rd annual conference (Oculus Connect 3), it announced the new technology, called "Asynchronous Spacewarp (ASW)".
 This technology allows the Rift to compensate for the dropped frames.
 According to Oculus, ASW reduces the minimum specs of a PC to run the Rift without any judder.